scroobius-pip/scroobius-pip.github.io/index.md

 layout: index
 title: Home
 ---
-I'm **Simdi**, a full-stack product developer with 9+ years of experience building full-stack products from scratch that have reached 50,000+ users.
+ a full-stack product developer with 9+ years of experience building full-stack products from scratch that have reached 50,000+ users.

 **What I Offer**